Zelensky appears unharmed in first public appearance since Kyiv car accident

 The president was in Kyiv on Thursday with senior EU officials

-Volodymyr Zelensky appears to have shaken off his car accident as he was shown greeting the president of the EU commission president in Kyiv on Thursday.
+Volodymyr Zelensky appeared to have shaken off his recent car accident as he was pictured greeting the president of the European Commission in Kyiv on Thursday.

-The Ukrainian president was not seriously hurt in the incident, which happened on Wednesday night, his spokesperson announced on social media, but the cause of the accident is still being investigated.
+The Ukrainian president was not seriously hurt in the incident on Wednesday night, his spokesperson announced on social media, but the cause of the accident is still being investigated.

-It happened as he returned from the city of Izium, where he celebrated Ukraine’s troops reclaiming territory from the Russians.
+It happened as Mr Zelensky was returning from the city of Izium, where he had been celebrating the success of Ukrainian troops in reclaiming territory from the Russians.

-“The president was examined by a doctor, no serious injuries were found,” spokesperson Sergii Nykyforov wrote on social media after the accident.

-He said that medics accompanying Mr Zelensky gave the driver of the private car emergency aid and put him in an ambulance.

 Register for free to continue reading